-ETC have a handy YouTube video about using Fixture Position Estimation (FPE) here: https://youtu.be/CDL82Ht7cB8 It’s really import that the console accurately knows where your moving lights are in the rig!
+ETC have a handy YouTube video about using Fixture Position Estimation (FPE) here: https://youtu.be/CDL82Ht7cB8 It’s really important that the console accurately knows where your moving lights are in the rig!

 This datum point corresponds to the bottom centre of the control area on your iPad.

 Credits & Demo Mode

 LightFinger has a fully unlocked demo mode for 10 minutes (in one continuous block of time) to allow you to trial the app and check that it is suitable for your requirements.
 When the demo mode expires you will no longer be able to control fixtures, but you will still get updated channel and position data, and the current cue from the EOS console in Observer mode.
 The observer mode resets back to demo mode after an interval, and the cycle repeats.
 To fully unlock the app for use during show conditions or rehearsals, please purchase and activate credits.

 The credits based usage model, requires 1 credit to unlock the app for a continuous 24 hour period.
 Credits can be purchased in Settings of LightFinger.
 You can activate more than one credit at a time to enable usage for continuous periods of longer than 24 hrs.

 Once activated a credit cannot be deactivated, re-used, or refunded.

 NB: To purchase credits you will need an active internet connection to access the AppStore.
 After purchase don’t forget to change your network settings back to communicate with the console!
 You can activate as many credits as you like whilst offline.